 7. The Scholarship shall not be tenable jointly with any other Scholarship, Exhibition or similar award in the gift of the University.

-Catherine Fenby, MEng Chemical Engineering (Industry)
+Amelia Pettitt, MEng (Hons) Chemical Engineering (Industry)

 The late Miss Jane Whiteside Alexander Batey bequeathed the sum of £5,000 for the purpose of establishing a memorial fund in memory of her late brother, Robert Alexander Batey, who graduated in 1926 at Armstrong College, Newcastle and was for a time lecturer at the Sunderland Technical College.
 It has been determined that the income from this bequest shall be applied in accordance with the following regulations.

 1. Two scholarships, to be known as the R.A.Batey Scholarships, shall be awarded each year.
 The holders will be known as R.A.Batey Scholars.
 The scholarships will have an annual value of £500 and shall be tenable for two years.